 Many of these studies revealed that there is no clear difference between the national and state institutions, their activities and their performance evaluation.
-For example, the purpose of national theatres, defined by the Law on Professional Performing Art, is to present the most outstanding national and foreign achievements of opera, ballet, drama and music art; represent the creation of high artistic value; form the image of Lithuanian culture; develop international creative partnership; and ensure access to professional performing arts for all societal groups of the country.
-The purpose of state theatres is to develop a distinctive trend of professional performing arts; present classical and contemporary professional performing arts works of high artistic value in Lithuania and abroad; develop public demand for professional performing arts; and ensure the access to professional performing arts for all societal groups of the country.
-The evaluation of the achievement of these purposes, however, lacks clear methods and is mostly based on quantitative indicators that not necessarily show the artistic quality of the performances and of the overall creative programme of the institution.
+For example, the purpose of national theatres, defined by the Law on Professional Performing Art, is to present the most outstanding national and foreign achievements of opera, ballet, drama and music art; to represent the creation of high artistic value; to form the image of Lithuanian culture; to develop international creative partnerships; and ensure access to professional performing arts for all societal groups of the country.
+The purpose of state theatres is to develop a distinctive trend of professional performing arts; to present classical and contemporary professional performing arts’ works of high artistic value in Lithuania and abroad; to develop public demand for professional performing arts; and to ensure access to professional performing arts for all societal groups of the country.
+The evaluation of the achievement of these purposes, however, lacks clear methods and is mostly based on quantitative indicators that do not necessarily show the artistic quality of the performances and of the overall creative programme of the institution.

-The other problem of state cultural institutions network, stated in the Lithuanian Cultural Policy Strategy 2030, is its unevenness in terms of accessibility.
+The other problem of the state cultural institutions’ network, stated in the Lithuanian Cultural Policy Strategy 2030, is its unevenness in terms of accessibility.
 The strategy states that the existing network of institutions is uneven; it contributes little to the recovery and development of the regions and does not ensure the equal accessibility of culture to all residents of the regions of Lithuania.
 Culture is the least accessible in villages and small towns.
-In rural areas in 2017, the share of culturally active people who used more than seven types of cultural services at least once a year was 14.6 per cent.
-In urban areas, the share was 30.6 per cent.
 As a solution to this problem, it is proposed in the strategy to define and create a basic package of cultural services, i.e. a basic infrastructure that would be shared and developed by municipalities and the central government.
 This model would also act as a mobility programme, open to all cultural service providers, regardless of their legal status, thus fostering synergies between cultural activities.